DaviddeO/lissajous/README.md

     - A simple script demonstrating how to plot a Lissajous figure using Python.
 - gaussPow.py
     - A script for determining the energy distribution of a laser surface heat scanner.
+- gaussPlot.py
+    - A script for plotting the surface of a 2D Gaussian distribution.

 ### Using the Python scripts